GhostWording/PublicDocumentation/API/Sections/texts.md

 * H : a man (example : Your beard looks good today)
 * F : a woman (example : I like your lipstick)
 * N : a single person, man, woman or unknow gender (example : I saw you alone in your car)
-* P : several persons (example : you are a great team)
+* P : several persons (example : je suis content de vous avoir revus)
 * I : indifferent (example : the weather looks nice)

 If the recipient of a message is a women , acceptable values for the `Target` property of the texts that can be sent will be 'F' , 'N' and 'I' (but not 'P')